krush62/KPix/README.md

 - [License](#license-and-privacy)

 # 🚀About
-KPix is a pixel art editor for still images with a focus on generative color ramps and shading.
+KPix is a pixel art editor for still images and animations with a focus on generative color ramps and shading.
 The key aspects are:

 ⭐ exclusive use of indexed colors\
 ⭐ generative color ramps based on parameters\